noahc3/Homebrew-Guide/gettingstarted/checkingrcm.rst

 .. error::

-    If the application says the payload launch was successful, but nothing appears on your screen, unfortunately your Nintendo Switch is patched.
+    If the application says the payload launch was successful, but nothing appears on your screen, unfortunately your Nintendo Switch is likely patched.
 You will not be able to run CFW at this time. **You should try a few more times to be certain.**

 ........